Longitudinal Spin Transfer to $\Lambda$ Hyperons in Semi-Inclusive Deep Inelastic Scattering with CLAS12: Results and Discussion

-This observation indicates firstly that the TFR and CFR contributions are not cleanly separable by a simple cut on $x_{F p\pi^{-}}$.
 This will require future measurements of SIDIS CFR and TFR quantities at these energy scales to carefully account for the relative contributions from each production mechanism.
 Our measurement also constrains the extraction of related $\Lambda$ Fracture Functions (FrFs)~\cite{Trentadue1994FractureFA,Anselmino2011SIDISIT}, which describe the TFR production mechanism.
 A FrF is typically expressed as a function of $x$ and $\zeta_h = \frac{P^-_h}{P^-}$, which is the negative light cone momentum component fraction for a hadron $h$ with 4-momentum $P_h$ produced off a nucleon target with 4-momentum $P$.
 The reason $\zeta$ is introduced is that $z_h$ cannot distinguish between soft hadron emission and the target fragmentation region since it vanishes in the soft emission limit (hadron energy $E_h \rightarrow 0$) and in target fragmentation ($\theta_h=0$ where $\theta_h$ is the $\gamma^*N$ CM frame angle between $\vec{P}$ and $\vec{P}_{h}$), whereas $\zeta$ does not vanish in target fragmentation~\cite{Anselmino2011SIDISIT}.
 Comparison with measurements of FFs from $e^{+}e^{-}$ annihilation, which obviously receives no TFR contribution, would allow one to deduce the FrFs.
 Furthermore, because the spin transfer $D^{\Lambda}_{LL'}$ observable is sensitive to the production mechanism of the $\Lambda$, one may also infer loose constraints on the relative dominance of the CFR and TFR mechanisms in specific kinematic regions.
 For example, due to helicity conservation the $\Lambda$ should carry the same helicity as the fragmenting quark as $z \rightarrow 1$, giving one a clear idea of the CFR contribution.
 Conversely, in the valence region $x \rightarrow 1$ and $\zeta \rightarrow 1$, the TFR production mechanism highly favors unpolarized $\Lambda$ production due to the spin and flavor structure of the $\Lambda$ where the strange quark produced during fragmentation carries most of the $\Lambda$ spin.